 Role of the Canada Border Services Agency

-2. The CBSA assists Health Canada in administering the import requirements of the Food and Drugs Act as it relates to health products.
+1. The CBSA assists Health Canada in administering Health Canada legislation as it relates to the importation of goods.

-3. Border officers are not required to verify, validate, stamp, or return any permits or licenses for health products on behalf of Health Canada.
+2. The CBSA is not required to verify, validate, stamp, and/or return any permits or licenses for goods on behalf of Health Canada.

-4. The CBSA may detain health products under the authority of the Customs Act and refer them to Health Canada for an admissibility recommendation, either as a result of specific information or when border services officers find suspected contraventions of Health Canada's legislation.
+3. The CBSA may detain goods under the authority of the Customs Act and refer them to Health Canada for an admissibility recommendation, either as a result of specific information or on the occasion that the border services officers find/determine suspected contraventions of Health Canada's legislation.

 Role of Health Canada

-6. Health Canada is responsible for the administration and enforcement of the Food and Drugs Act and its Regulations.
+5. Health Canada is responsible for the administration and enforcement of all Health Canada legislation.

-10. Health Canada will provide a recommendation to the CBSA regarding the admissibility of seized and detained imported health products suspected to be in contravention of the Food and Drugs Act and its Regulations.
+8. Health Canada will provide a recommendation to the CBSA regarding the admissibility of detained goods that are suspected to be in contravention of Health Canada legislation.

 Role of Importers

-13. Importers, transporters, manufacturers or retailers may obtain more information about Health Canada requirements by visiting Health Canada's Web site.
+11. Importers, distributors, suppliers, transporters, manufacturers and/or retailers may obtain more information about Health Canada requirements by visiting Health Canada's website (www.hc-sc.gc.ca)

-- (a) An import shipment destined for a retailer, distributor, or other commercial establishment.
-This would include shipments being sent to independent sales contractors/distributors; to a practitioner for use in their practice; or to a qualified investigator of a clinical trial that is to be given to or used to treat a patient or subject in a clinical trial.
+- An import shipment destined for a retailer, distributor, or other commercial establishment.
+This would include shipments being sent to independent sales contractors/distributors; to a practitioner for use in their practice; or to a qualified investigator of a drug that is to be given to or used to treat a patient or subject in a clinical trial.

-- (c) An import shipment that contains more than a 90-day supply of human drugs and natural health products, based on its directions for use or reasonable intake.
+- An import shipment that contains more than a 90-day supply of human drugs or natural health products, based on its directions for use or reasonable intake.

-- (d) An import shipment that is part of a pattern of repeat personal importations of the same human drug and natural health product to the same individual at the same address within a 90-day period and the total quantity imported in all shipments totals more than a 90-day supply based on its directions for use or reasonable intake.
+- An import shipment that is part of a pattern of repeat personal importations of the same human drug or natural health product to the same individual at the same address within a 90-day period where the total quantity imported in all shipments totals more than a 90-day supply based on its directions for use or reasonable intake.

-- (f) An import shipment destined for export sale.
+- An import shipment destined for export sale.

 16. Shipments of human drugs and natural health products not available in Canada may be authorized for importation through the Special Access Program or the clinical trial provisions of the Food and Drug Regulations or the Natural Health Products Regulations.
-These shipments may not be labelled with a DIN/NPN/DIN-HM but will be accompanied by a Health Canada authorization letter (No Objection Letter, Notice of Authorization, Letter of Authorization).
+These shipments may not be labelled with a DIN/NPN/DIN-HM but will be accompanied by a Health Canada authorization letter (No Objection Letter, Notice of Authorization, or Letter of Authorization, as appropriate).

 18. The CBSA may detain and refer human drugs and natural health products to Health Canada for an admissibility recommendation when these requirements are not met.